-4. Write to your caseworker to ask for Temporary Admission and find out about the progress of your case.
+4. Write to your caseworker to find out about the progress of your case.

 This will not only keep you informed, but will also show the court that you are taking steps to progress your case.
 This could help you to get released.
-When you write to your caseworker, ask them to release you and if they are unwilling to do so, ask them for their reasons.